antoniputra/ts-sample/readme.md

 ## Have any questions?

-Please describe it in github Issue page, or just simply ping me on skype @kiddcode. :rocket:
+Please describe it in github Issue page, or just simply ping me on skype @kiddcode :v: